Azizsin7/ET6-Recitations-6002x/Session_09_FinalStudy/YourStudy.md

 - False

 <details>
-  <summary>Answer/summary>
+  <summary>Answer</summary>

   **True:**
-  Explanation: R-squared represents the proportion of variance in the dependent variable that is explained by the independent variables in the model.
+  R-squared represents the proportion of variance in the dependent variable that is explained by the independent variables in the model.
 A value of 0.7 means 70% of the variance is explained.
 </details>

 ---